scrameri/Umweltbiologie/Tutorial_anova_lm.md

 The ONE-WAY ANOVA allows for comparing more then just two groups (i.e. one treatment factor can have more than two levels).

 Tests with more than 2 levels in an explanatory factor can have different intents:
-a) test for an OVERALL effect of a factor such as Population on calyx length
+1. test for an OVERALL effect of a factor such as Population on calyx length
-b) test for an effect of a SPECIFIC treatment relative to a CONTROL, including
-     effect size estimates
+2. test for an effect of a SPECIFIC treatment relative to a CONTROL, including effect size estimates

-If your goal is a), then you can use aov():
+If your goal is 1., then you can use aov():

 ```R
 summary(aov(Sepal_length ~ Population, data = morph))

 ```

-If your goal is b), then you can use lm():
+If your goal is 2., then you can use lm():

 ```R
 summary(lm(Sepal_length ~ Infection, data = morph))